SherryLuXM/CS148A1/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* This is the final project from STA302/1001 Methods of Data Analysis 1, taught by Katherine Daignault, taken at University of Toronto in the 2020-2021 Winter term.
-Professor
-Daignault has provided invaluable training and support.
+* This is the first assignment from CSC148H1 S 20211: Introduction to Computer Science, taken during the Winter 2020-2021 semester, at the St.George Campus, at University of Toronto, taught by Professor Diane Horton.
+The experiment.py, explore.py, and generator.py are mostly if not all written by the course staffs, while they provided frameworks and guidances for coding the other files.

 <p align="right">(<a href="#top">back to top</a>)</p>